Skip to main content

 Trail Walks

-Join us Tuesdays, Saturdays & Sundays at 10am at the oasis that is Valley Forge Park!
+Join us Tuesdays & Sundays at 10am at the oasis that is Valley Forge Park!

 We walk a few miles on a variety of trails.
 Dogs and strollers are welcome.
 All ages and speeds.
 The walk is approximately one hour, typically with 10-20 walkers.
 (Please note: walks are canceled for inclement weather.)